darthlupi/linux_shell_snippets/README.md

-# linux_shell_snippets
+# linux-examples
-Repository for cool linux scripts that I will use everywhere and anywhere.
+Repository to collect my python examples and snippets.